Coastal Missions Society

 What about the Bibles you give away?

-Copies of The Compass New Life Bible with a photo of the Coastal Messenger on the cover are commonly given by Coastal Missions to people living and working up and down the coast.
+Copies of The Compass New Life Bible with a photo of Coastal Messenger on the cover are commonly given by Coastal Missions to people living and working up and down the coast.
 There is no promotion of Coastal Missions in the Bible.
 Easy wording and straight-forward studies at the end make it useful in many settings.

 Those interested in purchasing New Life Version Bibles with a generic cover can do so directly from Barbour Publishing: